-This information will help you prepare for your virtual colonoscopy at Memorial Sloan Kettering (MSK).
+This information will help you get ready for your virtual colonoscopy at MSK.

 About Your Virtual Colonoscopy

-During your VC, your technologist will use a CT scan to take 3-D pictures of the inside of your colon and rectum.
-A VC is different from a regular colonoscopy because your doctor can look at the inside of your colon without using a colonoscope (flexible tube placed in the rectum during a colonoscopy).
+A VC is also sometimes called a computed tomography (CT) colonography.
+It uses a CT scan to take 3D pictures of the inside of your colon and rectum.
+This helps your doctor see inside your colon without using a scope.
+A scope is a flexible tube placed in the rectum during a regular colonoscopy.

 Before Your Procedure

-Before your VC, you’ll need to clean out (empty) your colon.
+Before your VC, you will need to clean out (empty) your colon.
 To do this, you will need to pick up the following supplies from an MSK pharmacy:

 - 2 (5 milligram) tablets of bisacodyl (Dulcolax®).
 You will get a box of 10 tablets, but you will only need to take 2.

-- Don’t put the iohexol in the refrigerator.
+- Do not put the iohexol in the refrigerator.

-- Don’t store the bottle in direct sunlight.
+- Do not store the bottle in direct sunlight.

 - You can keep the barium sulfate in the refrigerator or at room temperature.